damhiya/NonogramSolver/README.md

 This is a Nonogram puzzle solver program implemented using scheme

 ##Compile
-This project use Gambit Scheme to compile
+This project needs Gambit Scheme (or any scheme implementation) to compile
 > gsc -exe main.scm

 ##Running